Middle School

 • Changes in matter: Physicals changes; mixtures; solutions; chemical changes

-• Water: the water cycle; water as a resource; saving water.
+• Water: the water cycle; water as a resource.

 The Middle School art history program gives students a deepening understanding of art and culture, it cultivates a broader mind and an ability to look at both art and the world in more than one way.